Mandeep-Rathee/quam/README.md

 └── README.md
 ```

-## Corpus Graph
+## Corpus and Affinity Graph

-We would like to thank the author of the [GAR](https://arxiv.org/pdf/2208.08942) paper for providing the corpus graph.
-We use the same corpus graph for our experiments.
+We use the same corpus graph from the [GAR](https://arxiv.org/pdf/2208.08942) paper and we release our laff scores based affinity graph.
-We start with the 128 neighbours corpus graph (G_c) and create an affinity Graph (G_a).
-For instance, the bm25 based corpus graph can be downloaded using:
+For instance, the bm25 based corpus and affinity graph can be downloaded using:
 ```
-from pyterrier_adaptive import  CorpusGraph graph = CorpusGraph.from_hf('macavaney/msmarco-passage.corpusgraph.bm25.128')
+import pyterrier_alpha as pta
+corpus_graph = pta.Artifact.from_hf('macavaney/msmarco-passage.corpusgraph.bm25.128')
+laff_graph = pta.Artifact.from_hf('macavaney/msmarco-passage.corpusgraph.bm25.128.laff')

 ```